Forty Years and Counting

 In 2010 The enduring legacy of PMCC was passed on to sisters Sonja Hindmarsh and Carmen Hollett, the first directors of the choir who are alumni members.
 They spent many childhood years singing and touring with the choir under founding director Nancy Dyck.

 Carmen Hollett is currently a faculty member at Trinity Western University working with the TWU choirs.
-She holds a BA (Music) from TWU, and ARCT diploma in piano performance and a degree in Choral Conducting (MMus) from California State University.
-Carmen is also a Mom to three little kids who keep her very busy and she daily tries to find a balance between her family and musical endeavors.
+She holds a BA (Music) from TWU, an ARCT diploma in piano performance, and a degree in Choral Conducting (MMus) from California State University.
+Carmen is also a Mom to four little kids who keep her very busy and she daily tries to find a balance between her family and musical endeavors.